leanix-public/leanix-integration-importer/README.md

 # leanix-integration-importer
-Special script for Voya to import data from Excel via Integration-API
+Script to import data from Excel via Integration-API

 ##Requirements
 You need to install the following python packages: